Nico Martinez: Career

 Martinez was a Legislative Correspondent for United States Senator Harry Reid (2007–2008).
 Martinez served as a law clerk for John T. Noonan, Jr. of the United States Court of Appeals for the Ninth Circuit (2013–2014), Lucy Koh of the United States District Court for the Northern District of California (2014–2015) and Mariano-Florentino Cuéllar of the Supreme Court of California (2015–2016).
 Martinez is an adjunct professor of Law and co-director of the Federal Appellate Clinic at Northwestern University Pritzker School of Law.
 Martinez joined Bartlit Beck LLP in September 2016 and became partner in January 2020.

 Notable cases

-In 2017 - 2018, Martinez defended PwC against Colonial Bank and the FDIC in a suit filed after the collapse of PwC's audit client Colonial Bank.
+In 2017–2018, Martinez defended PwC against Colonial Bank and the FDIC in a suit filed after the collapse of PwC's audit client Colonial Bank.
 Colonial Bank sought several hundred million dollars in damages.

 In 2022, Martinez was co-lead trial counsel for plaintiffs in Rose et al. v.
 Raffensperger.
 The case was a voting rights lawsuit that successfully challenged the at-large, statewide method of electing members of Georgia's Public Service Commission, the entity that regulates utility services in the State.

 In 2022, Martinez was lead counsel for several major institutional investors who collectively lost billions of dollars when the Structured Alpha hedge funds managed by Allianz Global Investors United States collapsed in 2020.

-Personal life

-Martinez is multilingual, speaking English, Spanish, Portuguese and French.